Mark Asay: Execution

 Asay was first scheduled to be executed on March 17, 2016.
 However, on March 2, the Supreme Court of Florida halted the execution after the Supreme Court of the United States ruled that Florida's death penalty laws were unconstitutional, a ruling that was made in January 2016 following Hurst v.
 Florida.
 Asay's execution warrant had been signed by Governor Rick Scott prior to the ruling in early January.
 On July 3, 2017, following months of Florida's death penalty laws being left in legal limbo, Scott signed Asay's execution warrant, scheduling him for execution on August 24, 2017.

 Asay was to be executed via lethal injection.
-The execution method that was to be used included two drugs that had never been used before in a Florida execution.
-The two new drugs were: potassium acetate, which had only been used once before in the United States by accident in an Oklahoma execution, and etomidate, which had never been used anywhere for an execution.
+The execution method that was to be used included two drugs that had never been used before in a Florida execution: etomidate, an anaesthetic agent used for the induction of general anaesthesia and sedation and which had never been used anywhere for an execution, and —in lieu of potassium chloride —potassium acetate, which had been used only once before in the United States, by accident, in an Oklahoma execution.
 The lethal injection combination was new, due to states struggling to acquire the drugs needed for lethal injection.
 Asay's lawyers tried arguing that the new combination of drugs violated his constitutional right to an execution free from cruel and unusual punishment.
 Ultimately, the Supreme Court of Florida rejected the appeal and said he had failed to show that was likely.

 On August 24, 2017, Asay was executed at Florida State Prison via lethal injection, in which the new drug combination was used.
 He was pronounced dead at 6:22 p.m. and made no final statement.
 His last meal consisted of fried pork chops, fried ham, French fries, vanilla swirl ice cream, and a can of Coke.
 No one from his family witnessed the execution.
 It was the first execution in Florida in over nineteen months, since Oscar Ray Bolin was executed in January 2016.
 A Florida Department of Corrections official later stated that the execution had occurred without any incident and that Asay did not speak or show any indication of pain during the execution procedure.